15 of the best books for women to read in 2023

 Read We All Want Impossible Things for… an emotional yet uplifting and beautifully wise book about the life-changing power of friendship.

-Although Catherine Newman’s 2022 bestseller is about heartbreak, it’s ultimately about the joy of friendship – in particular, the forty-two-year bond between Edi and Ash.
+Although Catherine Newman’s bestseller from November 2022 is about heartbreak, it’s ultimately about the joy of friendship – in particular, the forty-two-year bond between Edi and Ash.

 Their friendship has weathered marriages, heartbreak, infertility, and children.
-But now the unthinkable has happened, and Edi is facing late-stage ovarian cancer.
+But now the unthinkable has happened, and Edi is facing a late-stage diagnosis with only one outcome.

-As she spends her last days at a hospice near Ash, the best friends reminisce, hold on, and try to let go, all with unflinching compassion, riotous humour, and timeless wisdom.
+As she spends her last days at a hospice, the best friends reminisce, hold on, and try to let go, all with unflinching compassion, riotous humour, and timeless wisdom.

 Strong Female Character by Fern Brady